echamudi/echamudi-docs/template/readme-template.md

 Make sure your contributions are compatible with the license of this code.

 <!-- GithubFlow Type -->
-This project is following this [GitHub flow branching model](https://guides.github.com/introduction/flow/).
+This project is following [GitHub flow branching model](https://guides.github.com/introduction/flow/).
 - Please create a branch from `master`.
 - Name it something descriptive other than `master`.
 - Open a pull request to `master`.